Returns policy

 This is a discretionary returns policy for an online store.
 The policy can be used to communicate any discretionary (i.e. extra-statutory) rights a customer may have to return physical products to the store.

-*If you wish to use this returns policy template without including the credit text ("This document is based on a Docular template ...") then please buy a licence to do so on Website contracts.
+*If you wish to use this returns policy template without including the credit text ("This document is based on a Docular template ...") then please buy a licence on our Website Contracts site.

 There are few good reasons for treating statutory and non-statutory rights separately.